 Students take special courses that illuminate the connections between all of the Arts.
 They also have an opportunity to focus their study on one particular art form with other students who have a gift for that form and a keen desire to work, play and learn in that art form.

 The aims of the program include: the creation of a safe and positive learning environment for students with artistic gifts, the enrichment of learning in all subjects through arts based teaching/learning strategies, the development of transferable skills acquired through Arts education, career awareness and career preparedness for Arts students in any field of employment.

 How do students know about the program?

-There is also a Parent Information Night each fall prior to the application deadline.
-The program is also advertised in the media and all Elementary Schools in KPR are visited by the co-ordinator of the program to share information with all grade 8 students and their teachers.
+There is a Parent Information Night well in advance of the application deadline.
+The program is also advertised in the media and all Elementary Schools in KPR are visited in the Fall by the co-ordinator of the program to share information with all grade 8 students and their teachers.

 How are students selected?

 The program is open to all Grade 8 students in the

 In Grade 9 students take Math, Science, Geography, French, English and Healthy Active Living with the other students at the school.
 They take their Arts Major (Art, Drama, Dance or Music) with other Integrated Arts students specializing in the same stream.
 Students also take a specially designed Integrated Arts course that brings students and teachers from all four majors together to explore interconnections from the point of view of their specialty and to allow students to experience all art forms and hoe they interrelate.
 Field trips, guest artists, special projects and team teaching are an important and essential part of the program.